API Testing

 What is the goal of smoke testing?

-The goal of smoke testing is to determine if the software has any major faults or defects that need to be corrected.
-Smoke testing is conducted on an application after it has been coded, tested, and debugged.
+Smoke testing aims to figure out if the software has any major faults or defects that need to be corrected.

-Depending on the test target and test suite size, running functional and non-functional tests can be slow at times.
-As a result, QA teams often run smoke tests to discover what’s working and what isn’t before they invest more time and effort into complete functional testing and non-functional testing to save time and be nimble.
+Depending on the test target and test suite size, running functional and non-functional tests can be slow.
+Because of this, QA teams often run smoke tests to find out what’s working and what isn’t before spending more time and effort on complete functional testing and non-functional testing in order to save time and be more flexible.

 When should smoke testing be done?